 Levison Wood would

-He trudged the length of the Nile, dodged Honduran gangsters but the burning question is... would explorer & TV presenter, Levison Wood, brave Weston-super-Mare?
+He's trudged the length of the Nile, dodged Honduran gangsters – and then the explorer and TV presenter braved Weston-super-Mare...

 The latter-day Lawrence of Arabia, takes a short walk down the M5.
 Muddy caught up with him en route.

 You’re recently back from another long journey.
 Can you give us a sneak preview?

 Last summer I journeyed through on of the most contentious regions in the world – the edge of Europe from Russia to Iran.
 I filmed a lot of it myself, with a light footprint crew who came out in stages.
 The series aired over the summer, but you can still catch it online.
 I’m currently fulfilling a lifelong ambition to circumnavigate the Arabian peninsula starting in Iraq and finishing in Lebanon.
 Both journeys have had their challenges, but they’ve been an incredible, eye-opening experience.

 It depends where I am, but I moved into a new house recently and built a little library with a nice, old desk and views out over the park, so that’s where I’ll finish writing my next book.

 You’re touring the UK in spring.
 What stories are you planning to share?

 I plan to talk about my expeditions walking the Nile, the Himalayas and the Americas, as well as what has inspired me along the way, and how I went from being in the Parachute Regiment to forging a career as an explorer.
 I’ll talk about the challenges and pitfalls; the dangers and the rewards of a career as a professional traveller.
 I’ll also share some stories from ‘behind the scenes’ that don’t make it into the TV series.
 I hope I’ll inspire people to go on their own adventures, make people laugh and challenge their perceptions of places.
 I’m very fortunate to be able to do this for a living.

 Why we travel.

 Can we look forward to some musical standards?